1v4n4/react-redux-api/README.md

-# Getting Started with Create React App
+# React-Redux-API practise

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is React-Redux and API app, fully functional, but completely unstyled.

 ## Available Scripts